hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 :::note

-The `--min-block-occupancy-ratio` option is currently ignored for PoS (Proof of Stake) networks in Hyperledger Besu.
-This means that setting this option will not have any effect when running Besu with a PoS consensus mechanism.
+Besu ignores the `--min-block-occupancy-ratio` option for proof of stake networks (for example, Mainnet).

 :::